interaction-dynamics/features/README.md

 This approach is technology agnostic and can be used with any programming language or framework.

-> This approach is not innovative but lacks documentation online so this repository is a good starting point.
+> This documentation is not innovative but feature-based architecture lacks documentation online so this repository is a good starting point.

 ## Guidelines